QuiltyVal/preact-netlify/content/blog/how-to-share-a-screenshot-of-the-page.md

 ---
-title: How to share a screenshot of the page
+title: Grylls seeks to give all Britons a path to prosperity.
 date: 2019-09-07T05:42:28.441Z
 subtitle: Grylls seeks to give all Britons a path to prosperity.
 cover: /assets/bear-grylls-009.jpg